mnapoli/externals/README.md

 ## Setup via docker

-* clone the repository
+- clone the repository
-* run a `make docker-up`
+- run `docker-compose up`
+- run `docker-compose run cli php /var/task/console db --force` to initialize the database
-* when the containers are all up and running execute a `make init` in another window
+- when the containers are all up and running execute a `make init` in another window

-You can customize the ports used in the `docker-compose.override.yml` file.

-Some commands are available :

-* `./docker/bin/mysql` : access to the database
-* `./docker/bin/bash` : run a cli to execute some commands